 Not far from the Swallow`s Nest is located the ruins of the ancient Charax (Kharaks) fortress are located on Ai-Todor Cape (St. Feodor-greek), built by Roman legionaries at the I century A.D.
 Archaeologists discovered the remains of the fortress walls and also dwelling and storage facilities, household articles.

 From the second half of the 1st to the middle of the 3d centuries A. D. the central Tauri settlement on Cape Ai-Todor was occupied by the Roman legionaries who came here from Chersonesus.
 The Kharaks (Charax) fortress built by them became the Roman`s outpost on the South Coast of the Crimea.
 The remnants of the defensive wall, reserve basin - nymphaeon, thermae and other structure have been preserved.
 The monuments have been being explored for more than 100 years.
 The finds of different years are kept in Moscow museums - the State History Museum and the Alexander Pushkin Fine Arts Museum, in Yalta at the Local History Museum and others.

-Swallow's Nest is the most visited place on the entire southern Coast of
+Nowadays the Swallow's Nest is the most visited place on the entire southern Coast of the Crimea

-the Crimea In Gaspra September 4, 2011 was the completiotion of the World Series Red Bull Cliff Diving.
+In Gaspra September 4, 2011 was the competiotion of the World Series Red Bull Cliff Diving.
 For competition, cliff divers watched about 15.000 spectators.
 The Castle Swallow`s Nest was established platform, distance to water 27 meters.
 Visit this place with Sergey Tsarapora and Yalta - Sevastopol Private Tour Guides!